yasseryehya/basic-install-with-xcat/README.md

 # basic-install-with-xcat
-basic unattended Centos8 ISO image installation with xCat
+basic unattended Centos8 ISO image installation with xCat. the following steps are based on a diskless installation

+# Management node and ISO image
+- both MN OS and the ISO image are based on `CentOS-Stream-8-x86_64-20220513-dvd1.iso`
+- memory of the MN: 4 GB

 # Configure the Base OS Repository
-- I coppied the iso image to `/tmp` on the management node
+- coppied the iso image to `/tmp` on the management node
 - mounted the iso to `/mnt/iso/centos8` on the management node
 - created a yum repo file `/etc/yum.repos.d/centos8.repo`
 - contents of `centos8.repo`: